Our process for the perfect corporate video

 • Use contractions, like ‘you’re’ instead of ‘you are’

-• Remove jargon and acronyms and simplify the language as much as possible
+• Remove jargon and acronyms

 Your script outline